 Bitcoin Co.
-Ltd. (BX.in.th), Thailand’s leading cryptocurrency exchange, has announced the end of its trading operations.
+Ltd. (BX.in.th), a leading cryptocurrency exchange from Thailand, has announced the end of its trading operations.
 In a September 2 announcement on its website, the exchange said that it would discontinue its wallet and digital exchange services.
 The firm has not given any concrete reasons for the closure but has announced that it is focusing on “other business opportunities.”

 The announcement has however had a rather unexpected result.
 The price of the king of digital currencies, Bitcoin plummeted to a low of US$6,500.
 Panicked investors moving to offload the assets caused the price dip.

 Speaking on the phenomenon, Thailand-based journalist, Jon Russell tweeted:

 “Bitcoin was sold on BX for as low as $6,500 (200K THB) following the announcement — that’s a steep discount on the current price of $9,760, although prices have risen since then Right now, BTC trading for around 270K, which is roughly $8,800.”

 Thais Amongst the Earliest Adopters of Bitcoin

 The BX.in.th exchange is not only the oldest but also the biggest BTC trading platform in Southeast Asia.
 The Exchange has been operational since 2013, allowing investors to purchase cryptocurrency for Thai baht.
 Thailand was one of the earliest adopters of cryptocurrency use, though the use of Bitcoin had been banned in 2013.
 The Bank of Thailand nevertheless lifted the ban in 2014 but washed their hands off any personal losses arising from its trade.